This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You may have more hip pain, or your hip joint may become stiff or numb.
 Your joint movement may not be as stable as it was before your surgery.
 You may have bone loss, or the bones near the implant area may break or crack.
 You may bleed more than expected or get an infection.
 Your nerves, blood vessels, ligaments, or muscles may be damaged during surgery.

-- Use a cane, walker, or crutches as directed.
+- Use your assistive devices as directed.
+Examples include walker, cane, and a reacher.
 These devices will help decrease your risk for falls.

 - Do your exercises several times each day.
+The physical therapist will teach you exercises.
 Exercises build strength and prevent blood clots.

 Prevent dislocation of your hip implant: